Intel’s i9 10900k Processor is an exceptionally powerful CPU.

 For the more hardcore gaming enthusiasts, adding a second NF-F12 fan could do the trick and deliver even more impressive cooling results.
 That said, maximum fan speed with the default single-fan set up is impressively quiet.
 The second fan will bump up noise levels significantly.

 Your shipment includes a tube of thermal paste as well as a long-handled screwdriver.
-That is enough to get you completing the task fast with no additional tools.
+That is enough to get you to complete the task fast with no additional tools.

 The NH-D15 is now the Austrian firm’s flagship model and is designed to build on the massive success of its award-winning predecessor.